NoamRosenberg/autodeeplab/README.md

 CUDA_VISIBLE_DEVICES=0,1 python train_autodeeplab.py --dataset cityscapes --batch_size 2
 ```

+##Load Decode and Train

-***Once you are done training it's time to decode the search space and find your new architecture***
+***Now that you're done training the search algorithm, it's time to decode the search space and find your new optimal architecture.
+After that just build your new model and begin training it***

 **Load and Decode**
 ```
 CUDA_VISIBLE_DEVICES=0 python decode_autodeeplab.py --dataset cityscapes --resume /AutoDeeplabpath/checkpoint.pth.tar
 ```

-***Once the decoding stage is finished its time to load your new architecture and train your new optimal model***

 **Build and Train new model**
 ```